 - Advanced Practice Provider

 Job Opportunities for Advanced Practice Psychiatric Nurses

-New jobs are being produced at a rate of 14.8% which is lower than average.
-The Bureau of Labor Statistics predicts 438,100 new jobs for Advanced Practice Psychiatric Nurses by 2026.
-Due to new job openings and attrition, there will be an average of 203,700 job openings in this field each year.
+There were about 2,955,200 jobs for Advanced Practice Psychiatric Nurse in 2016 (in the United States).
+New jobs are being produced at a rate of 14.8% which is above the national average.
+The Bureau of Labor Statistics predicts 438,000 new jobs for Advanced Practice Psychiatric Nurse by 2026.
+The BLS estimates 203,700 yearly job openings in this field.

 |State||Annual Mean Salary|